dardanSelimi/AMT_Project_1/Teaching-HEIGVD-AMT-Discovery/README.md

 Installation is really straightforward with Docker-Compose.

 1. Clone this repo
+2. Build the application to generate the war file.
+We could not upload it on github because it was too heavy.
 2. Open a Docker terminal and move to the topology-amt folder.
 3. Execute the following commands :
 `docker-compose down`